 Monitor Windows Log Files with SnakeTail

-SnakeTail will help you monitor text log files related to hardware events, security, program, system, and other types of events.
-We like SnakeTail because it does what it sets out to do with little problems.
+SnakeTail will help you monitor text log files related to hardware events, security, programs, systems, and other types of events.
+We like SnakeTail because it does what it sets out to do with few problems.

 1] Check the Event Log